 Be prepared that people may push back on this timeframe because of their desire to move from the unknown to the known quickly.
 Therefore, setting this expectation from the beginning of the process will help others manage their expectations and give the process the attention it needs for you to hire well.

 To help you explain why the process usually takes 3 – 4 months, here is a resource for you that outlines the steps involved in hiring and the average time each step takes.
 Sharing all the steps and timelines involved in hiring will increase their confidence in the process and the outcome, plus help everyone exercise patience.

 Create a plan for the hiring transition

 Create a team with those involved in the ministry to develop a plan for the next 3 – 4 months.
 This team will help you on multiple levels.
 Not only will it help you create a plan moving forward, but it will also give those affected by the transition a voice in the process, a clear pathway on how they can help fill the gaps, and a sense of control.

 We are most vulnerable in seasons of change.
 Since feeling vulnerable isn’t a comfortable feeling, it is tempting to rush through the process and settle for less than the right person for your church.
 Resist rushing.
 Give each step in the hiring timeline the attention and time needed to put your church in a position of strength moving forward.

-Kirsten Knox, Senior Director of Ministry Partnerships at YMI.
-Kirsten was part of the second class to complete the YMI two-year coaching and training class in 2009.
+Kirsten Knox is the Executive Director of Youth Ministry Institute.
+Kirsten was part of the second class to complete the Youth Ministry Institute two-year coaching and training class in 2009.
 She has since been a coach on multiple occasions.
 Kirsten Knox is married and a graduate of Asbury University with a degree in youth ministry.
-She began working in youth ministry in 2000, serving Pasadena Community United Methodist Church for a decade.
+She began working in youth ministry in 2000, serving Pasadena Community United Methodist Church for a decade and still ministers to young people at Radius Church in St. Petersburg, FL.
 Click the social links below to engage with Kirsten.